-A shortened version of your trust document.
+A trust certificate is a shortened version of your trust document.

 For transactions, a trust certificate can often be used instead of an entire trust agreement and doesn't reveal the trust beneficiary